mkdoc/mkql/doc/readme.md

 <? @include readme/badges.md ?>

-> Select nodes in the tree
+> Query a document tree with selectors

-Select nodes in a markdown abstract syntax tree using CSS-style selectors.
+Extracts nodes using a selector syntax that is a subset of the CSS selectors specification.

 <? @include {=readme} install.md ?>